timsbiomed/jpaserver-scripts/README.md

 # Running locally on a Mac without the benefit of systemd or similar.
 - install and start a desktop postgres.
-Collect the environment variables: PG_HOST, PG_PORT
+    - Collect the environment variables: PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORD.
+Make them available to these scripts in PG_HOST, PG_PORT, and password in PG_POSTGRES
+- collect the data files above
+- collect some code and configs
+  - hapi.jar
+    - build a hapi-fhir-jpaserver-starter ROOT.war and copy it into the hapi directory.
+Either name it hapi.jar or create a symlink to that name.
+  - application.yaml
+  - hapi-fhir-cli.jar